 The 2020 GLC-Class lacks official crash-test data.

 The 2020 Mercedes-Benz GLC-Class has earned good marks in the crash tests that have been performed so far.
-The IIHS gave it top scores on all of its tests, but didn't rate the efficacy of its automatic emergency braking system or headlights.
-It gets a 7 for its standard active safety features and available safety options for now.
-This score may rise once more official data rolls in.
+The IIHS gave it top scores on all of its tests, and awarded it a Top Safety Pick when equipped with certain headlights and the optional automatic emergency braking with cross-traffic function.
+It gets an 8 for the IIHS award, and its standard and available active safety features.
+This score may rise once the NHTSA weighs in.